beatt83/jose-swift/README.md

 ### JWT (JSON Web Token)
 JWT is a compact, URL-safe means of representing claims to be transferred between two parties.
 This module offers tools for creating, parsing, validating, and manipulating JWTs, with support for various signing and encryption methods, as specified in [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519).

+Please check our documentation for more on [JWT tokens](https://beatt83.github.io/jose-swift/documentation/jose-swift/jwtconcepts).

 #### Features: